Wednesday, February 21, 2018

 Do the chains ever break?

 Everything has its flaws, including these chains, and especially when you have kids pulling on them to show them off all the live-long day.
-We have about a dozen chains break every summer and we simply replace the chain.
+We have about a dozen chains break every summer (out of 400) and we simply replace the chain.

-Libraries with a smaller staff have implemented a "Bead Bank" staffed by teen volunteers during busy hours.
+For psychical bead distribution, we do everything at our youth desk with regular staff though some Libraries have implemented a "Bead Bank" staffed by volunteers during busy hours.
 This is often a table near the circulation desk or in another central part of the youth area.
 Regardless of how you handle the beads, it's important to always have the box on hand during all library hours as each family has their own schedule.

 What about babies and toddlers?

-Update on 2/9/21: We now use the 1,000 Books Before Kindergarten program year round.
+We use the 1,000 Books Before Kindergarten program year round and simply promote it more heavily in summer.
 For details about how we run 1BBK, click here to visit our library's page.

 What about teens?